jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 solver.train()
 ```

-And, the code of making predictions:
+And this is the code of making predictions and calculating the accuracy.
 ```python
 X_test, y_test, X_val, y_val = data['X_test'], data['y_test'], data['X_val'], data['y_val']